untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

+---
-# How To Create A dlt Source With A Custom Authentication Method (With Zoom Example)
+title: How To Create A dlt Source With A Custom Authentication Method (With Zoom Example)
+categories: Python, dlt
-## A Comparison Between dlt And The Airbyte Low-Code CDK to Build a Data Platform
+subtitle: A Comparison Between dlt And The Airbyte Low-Code CDK to Build a Data Platform
+thumbnail: /assets/img/posts/gear-wheels.jpg)
+---

-## tldr;
+# tldr;
-The REST API Source toolkit is a promising component for a data platform because it allows rapid development of high-quality ELT data pipelines with hardly any code for people with medium programming experience.
+In this case study, we conclude that the REST API Source toolkit is a promising component for a data platform because it allows rapid development of high-quality ELT data pipelines with hardly any code for people with medium programming experience.
 Its declarative interface uses Python dictionaries instead of YAML or JSON like previous systems – this allows more advanced developers to inject custom functionality and even write their own authorization methods, e.g. different flavors of OAuth 2.0.
-In this article, we demonstrate the implementation of a dlt source that imports webinar data from Zoom using a custom OAuth 2.0 authorization.
+In this article, we demonstrate the implementation of a dlt source that imports meeting data from Zoom using a custom OAuth 2.0 authorization.
-We compare our implementation with the implementation of the Airbyte Zoom source which was achieved using the low-code CDK.
+We compare our implementation with the implementation of the community-contributed Airbyte Zoom source created using the low-code CDK.

-## Disclaimer
+# Disclaimer
 [We](https://untitleddata.company/) were dlthub's design partners for the development of the REST API Source toolkit.
 We were the first testers and also contributed to its code.
 The impetus came from a client project where the company wanted to migrate two dozen connectors from a difficult-to-scale Airbyte open-source installation.
 Thus, they wanted a framework with two characteristics: quick connector development with code that is easy to maintain a system that would allow them to run the pipelines efficiently to address their issues of scale

+The title image comes from [vecteezy.com](https://www.vecteezy.com/vector-art/111315-free-gear-wheels-vector)

-## Background
+# Background
 Data ingestion is a core component of a data platform and it is important to understand how the characteristics of a system suit a particular organization.

 [Dlthub recently released](https://dlthub.com/docs/blog/rest-api-source-client) a new REST API Source toolkit that promises high-level and Python-only development of ELT pipelines loading from REST APIs.